Email isn’t dead for B2B marketers

 Since email leads to higher CLV, it’s important for B2B marketers to continue to pursue it in part of their Internet lead generation efforts.

-How B2B companies can use marketing automation to maximize effectiveness of email
+How B2B companies can use marketing automation to maximize the effectiveness of email

 Although many critics say email is losing effectiveness for marketing because millennials don’t rely on it as the primary channel of communication, it’s still a major player in the professional world.
 While social networks like LinkedIn have proved useful for B2B, there’s no chance your team’s prospects don’t have business email addresses.

 Marketing automation can help B2B organizations improve their email campaigns.
 Since many companies have access to a large amount of prospect data, this can be used to personalize communications, which can drive the message home.
 Additionally, if a lead takes a specific action, it can trigger the marketing automation platform to send an email.
 This can improve lead generation and customer acquisition efforts.